 Would you ask someone on a date before knowing their name?
 Hopefully not!
 You want to learn more about them and build interest before you go in for the sales pitch.

-The customer’s journey from first becoming aware of your store to making a purchase works in a similar way.
-What you say to them at each phase matters, and email marketing is the one-to-one marketing channel to help you deliver the right message.
+The customer’s journey from becoming aware of your online store to making a first purchase works in a similar way.
+What you say to them at each phase matters, and email marketing is the one-to-one digital marketing channel to help you deliver the right message.

 Each customer journey can be divided into 3 main phases: